VenueDriver/payment-driver/README.md

     docker run -d -v "$PWD":/dynamodb_local_db -p 8000:8000 --network sam-local --name dynamodb cnadiminti/dynamodb-local

+If you have already done that once and downloaded the DynamoDB container before, then you can run the existing container with:

+    docker start dynamodb

 Once you have DynamoDB running on port 8000, create some tables:

     npm run create-tables